Tom Petty: Personal life

-Petty married Jane Benyo in 1974, and they divorced in 1996.
-Petty and Benyo had two daughters: Adria, a director, and Annakim, an artist.
-Benyo once told mutual friend Stevie Nicks that she had met Petty at "the age of seventeen".
+Petty married Jane Benyo in 1974.
+They had two daughters: Adria, a director, and Annakim, an artist.
+Benyo told mutual friend Stevie Nicks that she met Petty at "the age of seventeen".
 Nicks misheard Benyo's North Florida accent, inspiring the title of her song "Edge of Seventeen".
+Petty and Benyo divorced in 1996.

-In May 1987, an arsonist set fire to Petty's house in Encino, California.
+On May 17, 1987, an arsonist set fire to Petty's house in Encino, California.
 Firefighters were able to salvage the basement recording studio and the original tapes stored there, as well as his Gibson Dove acoustic guitar.
-His signature gray top hat, however, was destroyed.
+However, his signature gray top hat was destroyed.
 The perpetrator was never caught.

-Petty struggled with heroin addiction from roughly 1996 through 1999.
-He blamed the emotional pain from the dissolution of his marriage to Benyo as a major contributing cause.
-He later said that "using heroin went against my grain.
-I didn't want to be enslaved to anything."
-He eventually went to a treatment center, and was able to successfully treat his addiction before the tour for Echo in mid-1999.

-On June 3, 2001, Petty married Dana York, who had a son, Dylan, from an earlier marriage.